About Dr Chiara Alfano

 Dr Chiara Alfano's Teaching

-Chiara teaches on “First-Year Writing Studio.”
-In the past, she has taught on critical and cultural theory, Shakespeare, 20th and 21st Century literature, and on Kingston’s MA in Literature and Philosophy.
+Chiara designed “First-Year Writing Studio” and “Global Writers Studio.”
+In the past, she taught on critical and cultural theory, Shakespeare, 20th and 21st Century literature, as well as on Kingston’s MA in Literature and Philosophy.